BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_1_Using_Script_Conditionals.md

 Verify is usually incorporated into other opcodes.
 You've already seen `OP_EQUALVERIFY` (0xad), `OP_CHECKLOCKTIMEVERIFY` (0xb1), and `OP_CHECKSEQUENCEVERIFY` (0xb2).
 Each of these opcodes does its core action (equal, checklocktime, or checksequence) and then does a verify afterward.
 The other verify opcodes that you haven't seen are: `OP_NUMEQUALVERIFY` (0x9d), `OP_CHECKSIGVERIFY` (0xad), and `OP_CHECKMULTISIGVERIFY` (0xaf).

 So how is `OP_VERIFY` a conditional?
 It's the most powerful sort of conditional.
 Using `OP_VERIFY`, _if_ a condition is true, the Script continues executing, _else_ the Script exits.
 This is how you check conditions that are absolutely required for a Script to succeed.
 For example, the P2PKH script (`OP_DUP OP_HASH160 <pubKeyHash> OP_EQUALVERIFY OP_CHECKSIG`) has two required conditions: (1) that the supplied public key match the public-key hash; and (2) that the supplied signature match that public key.
-An `OP_EQUALVERIFY` is used for the check of the public key and the public-key hash because it's an absolutely required condition.
+An `OP_EQUALVERIFY` is used for the comparison of the hashed public key and the public-key hash because it's an absolutely required condition.
 You don't _want_ the script to continue on if that fails.

 You may notice there's no `OP_VERIFY` at the end of this (or most any) script, despite the final condition being required as well.
 That's because Bitcoin effectively does an `OP_VERIFY` at the very end of each Script, to ensure that the final stack result is true.
 You don't _want_ to do an `OP_VERIFY` before the end of the script, because you need to leave something on the stack to be tested!